-We know that the British weather is so changeable but where possible, please ensure your child is prepared, as we are outside in all weathers.
-There is very little shade in our outdoor learning area and whilst we do create shelters, we still advise that on sunny days, children come to school with sun hats and with sun cream already applied before they come to school (as we aren't allowed to apply it for them).
+We know that the British weather is so changeable but where possible, please ensure your child is prepared as we are outside in all weathers.
+There is very little shade in our outdoor learning area and whilst we do create shelters, we still advise that, on sunny days, children come to school with sun hats and with sun cream already applied before they come to school (as we aren't allowed to apply it for them).
 Equally, we still advise coats and wet weather jackets just to be on the safe side!
 Please remember to label all items of clothing as so many things get lost and without names it makes it more difficult to find things.

-Year R School Trip
+Year R school trip

-This year we are excited to be visiting Itchen Valley Country Park for our Year R school trip, in June.
-We have not told the children yet, so please keep it a surprise.
-We are excited to be able to explore the park and take part in some activities that will really support the children to understand the natural world around them.
+This year we are excited to be visiting The New Forest Wildlife Park for our school trip, in May.
 There will be further information coming your way, which will outline everything you need to know for the trip.